 Plans are also afoot to reconstruct a missing piece by Kishida Katsuji who is still alive.
 It was destroyed years ago while trying to move it.

 All of these remarkable pieces are 50 years old in 2021, so we’re considering ways to mark the occasion.
-Perhaps another symposium, National Historic Register designation, the reconstruction of this piece, and other thrilling possibilities.
+Perhaps another symposium, national and state Historic Register designation, the reconstruction of this piece, and other thrilling possibilities.